c-malecki/lfg-app/README.md

 After initial prototyping of basic features and the UI/UX, I will progressively build and implement an API and database.

-- General layout decided on.
-Still needs to be optimized for mobile viewing.

-- Styling is still being implemented.
+- Styling is still being implemented as well as experimenting with mobile UI differences from desktop view.

-**Features and Functionality as of 6/31/2020**
+**Features and Functionality as of 7/4/2020**

-- Currently you can log in and out of the application.
-When logged out, you can still view posts and their comments, but cannot add posts or comments.

 - By default, you are logged in as "TestUser."
 You can log in as any of the users seen in the app.
 The password for each mock account is "password."

+- Currently you can log in and out of the application.
+When logged out, you can still view posts and their comments, but cannot add posts or comments.

 - You can only create posts or add comments to a post while being logged in and only delete posts or comments associated with the logged in user account.

-- Posts can be browsed by tags.
+- Posts can be browsed by tags, users, or groups.

-- Posts are tied to Groups. (basically like subreddits)
+- Posts are made within Groups. (basically like subreddits)

 - Messages and replies to messages can be sent between users.

+- Friend requests can be sent, accepted, canceled, or denied between users.
+Users can also remove current friends.

 - User profile bio can be edited so long as you are the logged in user of the profile being viewed.

-- Logged in user can send friend requests to other users, cancel sent requests, or deny pending requests.